Skordalia Recipe (Greek Potato and Garlic Dip)

 creamy Greek potato and garlic dip is perfect with salt cod.

-• Potatoes: Make sure to use a mash able type of potato.
-For an easy-to-mash option, you can use either Russets or Yukon Gold, as they result in a creamy texture and are perfectly delicious for this recipe.
+• Potatoes: You can use either Russets or Yukon Gold, as they result in a creamy texture and are perfectly delicious for this recipe.

-• Olive Oil: Please use good-quality extra virgin olive oil.
+• Olive Oil: Use good-quality extra virgin olive oil.
 Be careful not to use just any kind, as it is the key to skordalia’s smooth texture and nutty flavor.

 • Citrus: You can incorporate either fresh lemon juice or white vinegar for a blast of acidity in this Greek garlic dip.